We often get asked, “can cycling improve my running?” Read on to find out the benefits of cycling & how to incorporate cycling into your run training.

 Adding cycling to your training plan is a great way to boost muscle recovery and prevent injuries from overdoing it.
 If you run 3-4 times per week, try swapping one of the runs out for a cycle instead.
 If you’re cycling regularly already, then you’ll see the cardiovascular benefits when running immediately.

 Especially during the winter months, indoor cycling sessions, which avoid the bad weather, make a great training addition for runners looking to maintain or boost fitness.
-Check out our cycling academy and indoor cycling classes if you want to add some cycling cross-training to your run training.
+Check out our cycling academy if you want to add some cycling cross-training to your run training.

 Categories: Train Smart